jedegy/birthday_bot/README.md

 - `/disable` — Disables birthday notifications in this chat.
 - `/list` — Displays the list of birthdays.
 - `/stats` — Displays bot statistics.
 Only for maintainers.
+- `/backup` — Manually creates a backup of the HashMap with birthdays.
+Only for maintainers.

 Also, bot makes daily backups of the HashMap with birthdays every day at **12:00 PM UTC**.